Our staff

-Ficino School has a close-knit staff with a number of class teachers, specialist subject teachers, and assistants.
+Our close-knit staff includes class teachers, specialist subject teachers, and assistants.
 We aim to foster strong relationships between the children and parents and their class teacher, with both parents and teachers working together to help the children reach their potential.

 Meet our team